vikramrao619/Football/README.md

 # Football
-Herein lie a few IPython notebooks that deal with season-level NFL data.
+This project contains a few IPython notebooks that analyze season-level NFL data as well as some regressions done in R.